-Our firm, Hartley, Maxwell, Castellano and Lamas, deals almost exclusively with cases arising in the Family Code, with some cases and causes of action involving the Probate Code, where the two codes intersect.
+Our firm, Hartley Lamas Et Al, deals almost exclusively with cases arising in the Family Code, with some cases and causes of action involving the Probate Code, where the two codes intersect.

 Most of the cases we see, therefore, are intensely personal and all involve an element of sadness: loss of a marriage, loss of a spouse, child custody disputes, domestic violence disputes, disputes for custody of abused elders, and so on.
 While we also do a lot of work on complicated cases involving support and distribution of property, those more business-like issues grow out of a divorce proceeding for the most part – and that, too, can be distressing to the parties.
 Divorce involving a business or house both parties have put their lives into for many years, raises frightening questions for the parties: Who gets the business?
 The house?
 Will that person be able to buy out the other party’s interest in the business?
 In the house?
 And so on.

 As a direct result of those losses, and uncertainty regarding further potential losses, we see many different emotions from our clients and opposing parties.
 Very rarely, during the proceedings, do we see joy (that sometimes comes later, right after the sense of closure and relief).
 Almost always, anger, betrayal, grief, fear, and various combinations of those emotions are evident from the beginning and generally throughout the proceedings.